-Run timing for this CU assumed to be similar to that for early-run timing groups.
-Management actions taken to reduce harvest rates for Skeena sockeye in coastal Canadian commercial fisheries for Morice (Nanika) sockeye have probably reduced the exploitation rates for this CU.
+While exploitation rates are unknown, the management actions taken to reduce harvest rates for Skeena sockeye in coastal Canadian commercial fisheries after 2009 have probably reduced the exploitation rates for this CU.

 Additional information for this CU provided by Skeena salmon experts and compiled by ESSA Technologies Ltd.